 Unpublished reports and repository-hosted pre-prints (with a DOI) may be cited.
-Papers marked as ‘in press’ (i.e. papers that have been accepted) may be cited when a version of record is available online, preferably with a DOI.
+Papers marked as ‘in press’ (i.e. papers that have been accepted) may be cited if a version of record is available online with a DOI.

-All citations that appear in the main text, figures, tables and captions must be listed in the references section.
+All citations that appear in the main text, figures, tables and captions must have a corresponding reference in the references section.

-References will be formatted during production, but they will not be checked for accuracy.
-Remember, it is the author’s responsibility to check that all references are correct and provided in full.
+References will be formatted during production, but it is the author’s responsibility to check that all references are correct and provided in full.

 Always include a DOI where available.
+Use the CrossRef Metadata Search to find DOIs before submitting your manuscript.
 DOIs are provided in the format https://doi.org/....
-Use the CrossRef Metadata Search to check the DOI before submitting your manuscript.

 If you supply a URL, please include the month and year that the resource was accessed at that URL.